Availability: | |

 Customization | Available upon customer request |

 The Combustion Vaporizer is a large-scale industrial solution for LNG and cryogenic fluid vaporization, utilizing direct or indirect combustion to generate thermal energy.
-Available in two primary configurations—Submerged Combustion Vaporizers (SCV) and Open Rack Vaporizers (ORV)—these systems deliver vaporization rates up to 200,000 Nm³/h with 97% thermal efficiency, making them indispensable for LNG terminals and peak shaving facilities .
+Available in two primary configurations—Submerged Combustion Vaporizers (SCV) -- This system deliver vaporization rates up to 200,000 Nm³/h with 97% thermal efficiency, making them indispensable for LNG terminals and peak shaving facilities .

 Submerged Combustion Vaporizer (SCV):